SirDank/dank.tool/README.md

 </p>

 # 🚨 DISCLAIMER 🚨
-- dank.tool is in EARLY BETA!
+- Currently in EARLY BETA!
 Modules are still being worked on!

-# dank.tool
+# SirDank's dank.tool
 - An all in one, portable windows executable with a wide variety of features!

 ## Beta Preview: